 He coaches chamber music at all levels including university, community groups and had many successful groups in the national finals for the NZCT Chamber Music Contest for secondary school students.

 He has studied conducting in St Petersburg, London and Milan and conducted the Christchurch Symphony, St Petersburg Chamber Orchestra, Radio/TV Tbilisi Orchestra, Wellington City Opera and Sydney Mozart players, L’Estro Armonico Strings and guested with New Zealand regional orchestras.
-He was musical director of the Risingholme orchestra for 7 years and he regularly conducts Christchurch’s Resonance Ensemble.
+He was musical director of the Risingholme orchestra for 7 years and he conducts Christchurch’s Resonance Ensemble.
 He enjoys sharing his orchestral experience working with orchestras throughout the country and associated with the CSO outreach program.

 He has given many flute seminars and masterclasses in flute events and festivals in New Zealand and Australia.
 In 2017 he was artistic director for the University of Canterbury International Flute Symposium 2017 featuring Emily Beynon principal flute of the Royal Concertgebouw Orchestra with fellow associate artists Bridget Douglas principal flute NZSO and James Kortum lecturer in flute Sydney Conservatorium.